RoCheck/Multiplerblx/README.md

 # Why Was This Tool Created?
 This tool was made to log Roblox users' in-game chat across multiple accounts.
 The collected chat data will be used for AI training and development.

-Full release date: April 10th, 2026
+Full release date: August 5th, 2025

 Chat logging will be included in the full release